You are here

 - Analyze course completion interventions, course remediation and credit recovery opportunities for students who have fallen behind in their classwork, are failing a course and/or are missing credits to graduate;

-- Build consensus among school leaders and faculties on the need for research-based practices (e.g., teacher teaming, project learning, different types of grading systems, opportunities to make up missed work) that will help to prevent negative student outcomes through reducing absences, suspensions, and course failures.
+- Build consensus among school leaders and faculty on the need for research-based practices (e.g., teacher teaming, project learning, different types of grading systems, opportunities to make up missed work) that will help to prevent negative student outcomes through reducing absences, suspensions, and course failures.

 To help struggling students, district and school leaders can implement these specific policies and practices: